cartesi/image-rootfs/README.md

 $ make run
 ```

+## Customizations

+Customizations are based on the br2-external mechanism.
+For more information read [Buildroot](https://buildroot.org/downloads/manual/manual.html#outside-br-custom) documentation.

 ## Contributing

 Thank you for your interest in Cartesi!
 Head over to our [Contributing Guidelines](CONTRIBUTING.md) for instructions on how to sign our Contributors Agreement and get started with